thornjad/jtbot/README.md

 * Access Token
 * Access Token Secret

-`.env` also need your Twitter username and the rate at which you want the bot to retweet and favorite (in minutes).
+`.env` also needs the rate at which you want the bot to retweet (in minutes).

 For example, `.env` might look something like